Craig M. Gay

 - With Liberty and Justice for Whom?
 The Recent Evangelical Debate Over Capitalism – Book Publication

-- Christian Life and Practice in a (Post) Modern Word – Summer Video
+- Christian Life and Practice in a (Post) Modern World – Summer Video

 - "Technology and the Shaping of the iMagination" – Audio